AIBiology/aibiology.github.io/jupyter_intro.md

 ## Running Python - Jupyter / IPython Notebooks

 Notebooks are part of what is often referred to as "literate programming".
 They allow you to mix code, output, richly formatted text and images all on one page, usually viewed in a web browser.
-The idea is that you can cleanly document, using formatted text (headers, bold, lists, images, etc.) what blocks of code do, explaining each block's purpose, functionality, etc. This enables you to tell a story with your code and data.
+The idea is that you can cleanly document, using formatted text (headers, bold, lists, images, etc.) what each block of code does, explaining each block's purpose, functionality, etc. This enables you to tell a story with your code and data.

 The text uses **IPython notebooks**, which are a slightly older, but mostly compatible, version of what are now more generally referred to a **Jupyter Notebooks**.
 [Jupyter](https://jupyter.org/) stands for *Ju*lia, *Py*thon and *R*, and indeed, Jupyter supports these and other languages, not just Python, hence the name change as functionality was expanded.